A Rigorous Derivation of the Functional Renormalisation Group Equation: The Functional Renormalisation Group Equation

 Now, note that the above integral is invariant under the change of $T \mapsto -T$ since $\nu$ is centred.
 Furthermore, it is clearly a convex function of $T$.
 Hence, the infimum is attained at $T = 0$ and

 But then

-by theorem \ref{thm:DiracMeasureApproximation} and since $n \in \mathbb{N}$ was arbitrary, the result follows. \end{proof} Most commonly, the FRGE is used without regards to domains and often without taking the effect of regularising operators such as $\mathcal{R}$ into account.
-In such contexts one chooses $F_k$ such that $X^k = \mathbb{R}^d$ for all $k \in \mathbb{R}$, $\mathcal{A}^k$ is the corresponding Borel sigma algebra and
+by theorem \ref{thm:DiracMeasureApproximation} and since $n \in \mathbb{N}$ was arbitrary, the result follows. \end{proof} Most commonly, Wetterich's equation is used without regards to domains and often without taking the effect of regularising operators such as $\mathcal{R}$ into account.
+Recall that $\mathcal{R}$ (with an extra regularisation index $n$ that we do not write out explicitly in this section) is given by the regularisation scheme introduced in section \ref{sec:FunctionalRegularisationScheme}.
+However, we now have the tools to formulate the standard procedure in a rigorous fashion.
+The standard choice for $F_k$ is a multiplication operator in Fourier space.
+Hence, let us choose $F_k$ such that $X^k = \mathbb{R}^d$ for all $k \in \mathbb{R}$, $\mathcal{A}^k$ is the corresponding Borel sigma algebra and